israeldavidvm/NameHelper/README-EN.md

 It also seeks to facilitate the use of conventions: for which a name generation is standardized for the folders that store the variations of a responsive image and the folder where the images are stored in Laravel.

-So there are special methods that follow these conventions, which include the word Conventional and LaravelConvectional.
+So there are special methods that follow these conventions, which include the word Conventional and LaravelConvection.

 #### Grammar for urls
 Notation Conventions for Grammar: